matu6968/edex-ui/README.md

 If you're interested in running the latest in-development version but don't want to compile source code yourself, you can can get pre-built nightly binaries on [GitHub Actions](https://github.com/matu6968/edex-ui/actions): click the latest commits, and download the artifacts bundle for your OS.

 ## Credits
-eDEX-UI's source code was primarily written by me, [Squared](https://github.com/GitSquared).
-If you want to get in touch with me or find other projects I'm involved in, check out [my website](https://gaby.dev).
+eDEX-UI's source code was primarily written by [Squared](https://github.com/GitSquared).
+If you want to get in touch with him or find other projects he's involved in, check out [his website](https://gaby.dev).

 [PixelyIon](https://github.com/PixelyIon) helped me get started with Windows compatibility and offered some precious advice when I started to work on this project seriously.